visdesignlab/viz-guardrails-study-3-recap/public/viz-guardrails/consent.md

  **Contact Information: maxim.lisnic@utah.edu**

-## Title of Research Study: Exploring Interventions Against Cherry-picking in Interactive Data Visualizations
+## Title of Research Study: Exploring Guardrails in Interactive Visualizations
 ## Introduction
 You are being asked to participate in a research study.
 Before you
               agree, however, you must be fully informed about the purpose of